Please wait while we create a summary for this..!

 And if you needed a little more motivation - be sure to follow MCRactive on Facebook, Instagram and Twitter for inspiration and support so you can keep active.

 Visit our social wall for inspiration of how your fellow Mancunians and the city is keeping active.
 Share your tips and ideas using #MCRactive to appear on our wall, and engage with us across social and help others.

 Now, more than ever, is the time for us to be proactive around our levels of physical activity and do what we can to move more each day whilst our city is in lockdown.
 From zumba to full body workouts, we have plenty of free online fitness recourses to help get fit and have some fun from your own home.

 NHS 10 Minute Workout

 Couch To Fitness

 Zumba With Greg

 There are many things you can do at home as a family to stay active and have fun, including keeping active with various activities.
-Here are some great ways you can have enjoy yourselves during lockdown in Manchester.
+Here are some great ways you can have enjoy yourselves in Manchester.